 6. Career path and progression

-With experience, you could apply to become a member of the Institute of Healthcare Management, which will give you access to a range of professional development opportunities.
+With experience, you could apply to become a member of the Institute of Healthcare Management (IHM).
+This could give you access to a range of professional development opportunities.

-You'll increase your chances for career progression if you complete a specific higher level management qualification, like a master's in business administration (MBA) or a diploma in management studies (DMS).
+You'll increase your chances for career progression if you complete a higher level management qualification, like a Master's in Business Administration (MBA) or a diploma in management studies (DMS).